lunasec-io/lunasec/README.md

  Log4Shell, scanning running processes on your system, and more.
 Follow our [Mitigation Guide](https://www.lunasec.io/docs/blog/log4j-zero-day-mitigation-guide/) for more context.
     - **Status**: Production ready.
-- **[LunaTrace](./lunatrace)**: A more comprehensive scanner that helps you _react_ to security vulnerabilities faster (like Log4Shell) by alerting you of vulnerabilities in your software, patching them automatically, and giving you an inventory of your dependencies (including a Web UI and an optional LunaSec-operated Cloud backend).
+- **[LunaTrace](./lunatrace)**: A vulnerability scanner and web dashboard that tracks vulnerabilities in real-time.
+Combines static analysis,
+- dynamic analysis, and live-patching into an enterpise-grade vulnerability solution.
     - **Status**: Under active development.
 - **[LunaDefend](https://www.lunasec.io/docs/pages/overview/features/)**: An end-to-end suite of security software built around Tokenization designed to _proactively_ protect your sensitive data from being hacked, as well as providing an